forcedotcom/cli/releasenotes/README.md

     **NOTE**: Starting September 2025, the new warning will be converted to an error.
 As a result, the exit code when you try to log out of an unauthenticated org will change from 0 to 1.
 (GitHub issue [#3247](https://github.com/forcedotcom/cli/issues/3247), plugin-org PR [#1282](https://github.com/salesforcecli/plugin-auth/pull/1282))

 * FIX: Salesforce DX projects now support the WorkflowFlowAutomation [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).
+(GitHub issue [#3202](https://github.com/forcedotcom/cli/issues/3202))

 ## 2.85.7 (April 23, 2025) [stable]